AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

    - http://ns.electronichealth.net.au/id/hpio-scoped/report/1.0
    - http://ns.electronichealth.net.au/id/hpio-scoped/service-provider-individual/1.0

-There are four parts to the using an HPI-O-scoped identifier in FHIR: system, value, assigner, and depending on the identifier profile requirements a coded type.
+There are four parts to the using an HPI-O scoped identifier in FHIR: system, value, assigner, and depending on the identifier profile requirements a coded type.

 The system value is constructed in the format of [baseURL]/HPI-O, e.g.: